CVincent88/Groupomania/README.md

 Make sure MySql is running.

-Create user in MySql (or use one existing)
+ - Create user in MySql (or use one existing)

+ - Create the MySql database:

+--> CREATE DATABASE groupomania CHARACTER SET 'utf8';

 Install Node.js on your machine.